 Depending on what you’re trying to cover up, you’ll need a different color concealer.
 To cover acne or redness, use a concealer that matches your skin tone.
 You can also use a green primer, since green cancels out red.

-Provides medium to full coverage with a natural finish and lightweight feel
+Provides full coverage with a natural finish and lightweight feel

 Ultra-blendable and highly pigmented

 Can helps cover acne, pigmentation, redness, and dark circles

 Formulated with SPF 25 to provide sun protection